Several Haydel Men found on Militia list in St John the Baptist Parish, 1 Jun 1778.

 Photo Credit- Anita R. Henderson

 As I approached the visitor’s center, I was met by Dr. Ibrahima Seck, the Director of Research at the Whitney Plantation.
 I first met Dr. Seck in 2010 while attending a Louisiana Creole genealogy research conference in New Orleans.
-In fact, I was introduced to him by Dr. Gwendolyn Midlo Hall, who had worked with him to develop the Louisiana Slave and Free Database.
+I was introduced to him by Dr. Gwendolyn Midlo Hall, who had worked with him to develop the Louisiana Slave and Free Database.
 I was pleased to see Dr. Seck that day because I wanted to bring him up to date on my ancestral findings, connections to several members of the Haydel family, and several of the enslaved persons hopefully included on the stone memorial walls on the property.

 2015-05-02 14.07.45